neuroidss/lab-governance/README.md

 Any role in the circle may capture their outcomes on the Board given you prefix the name with a ✪ symbol.
 Sub-circles may also link outcomes of the circle they want to be transparent about.
 No role may capture Next actions or general areas of work on the board.

-## Domain of Secretary: Financial and controlling processes
+## Domain of Finance and Controlling: Financial and controlling processes
 ##### Policy: Company purchases

 Any Role may spend company money if